 3. We support indigenous rights and the environmental protection of water, land, air and wildlife.

-The One Heart-One Spirit Project was founded in 2016 to expand on the humane message of the One Heart-One Spirit movie with supplemental educational material.
-“HELP CREATE A KINDER WORLD - Your Guide to Indigenous Wisdom” is our first instructional GuideBook, website and free iBook/PDF download written by Anne and John Pritchard in collaboration with Beverly and Kenneth Little Hawk.
+The One Heart-One Spirit Project was founded in 2016 to expand on the humane message of the One Heart-One Spirit movie with supplemental educational material and programming.
+“HELP CREATE A KINDER WORLD - Your Guide to Indigenous Wisdom” is our first instructional GuideBook, Online Course at iTunes U, and free iBook/PDF download written by Anne and John Pritchard in collaboration with Beverly and Kenneth Little Hawk.
 It will be distributed as part of the 2018-19 One Heart Movie-College/University Tour (schedule coming soon).

-The One Heart-One Spirit Project celebrates indigenous wisdom by promoting respect and equality for all human beings, as well as respect for the Earth with it's incredible biodiversity of animals and plants.
+The One Heart-One Spirit Project celebrates indigenous wisdom by promoting respect and equality for all human beings.
 It is now time for the world to come together in harmony and learn from our indigenous brothers and sisters who have survived for so many thousands of years.
-We are bringing the One Heart movie to college students and the general public all over the world.
+We are bringing the One Heart movie to college students in 25 countries around the globe.

 "Many of us have forgotten about being humane, and that's what ONE HEART - ONE SPIRIT is working at to bring the humanity back to each and every one of our behaviors, here and all around the world."